entelognathus/agnathan-phylogeny/agnathan character list.md

 27. Eyes: 0, exposed; 1, covered by dermis; 2, covered by trunk muscles.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

-This is unknown in all fossil vertebrates.
+> - Dearden *et al*.
+(2023): “This is unknown in all fossil vertebrates.
 For consistency’s sake with the other fossil vertebrates in the analysis, and as a full reworking of the phylogenetic dataset is beyond the scope of this paper, here Eriptychius, Sacabambaspis, Astraspis and heterostracan taxa are assumed to have uncovered eyes and we have scored them absent in keeping with the scoring